 Design thinking is innovation intelligence.
 Design thinking is not about the combination between aesthetic sensibilities and design capabilities.
 It is moving the right brainers to the core of the organizational globe.
 I understand it as a practical application, a systematic approach to problem solving and innovation with a very unique way of thinking.
 To me, design thinking is both an innate quality and a learned, practiced skill; art and science; heart and mind.

 Industrialism vs. Craftsmanship

-In order to understand the recent surfacing of the term, it’s important to rewind back a decade or so.
-In the path of manufacturing wealth, humanism and the emotional connection between makers and consumers were extinguished by the cold production line.
+In order to understand the not-so-recent surfacing of the term, it's important to rewind back a decade or so.
+In the path of manufacturing wealth, humanism and the emotional connection between makers and consumers were done away with by the cold production line.
 Morality, emotions, and aspiration were no longer a business practice much less a requirement.
-It’s no surprise to find so many brands dealing with distrustful clients, disconnected consumers, apathetic employees and bland, non-impressive products & services.
-And that’s on a good day.
+It's no surprise to find so many brands dealing with distrustful clients, disconnected consumers, apathetic employees and bland, non-impressive products & services.
+And that's on a good day.

 Case in point, Ford Motor Company.
 On January 23, 2006, at the time Bill Ford announced the closing of fourteen factories (cutting 34,000 jobs), he said this in relation to the failed ways and new plans: